Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Tampa Bay is 5-2 against the spread, and 6-1 overall, at home.

-- In four of seven home games this year, Tampa Bay has gone over the total.
+- In seven games at home this year, Tampa Bay has hit the over four times.

 - Carolina is 3-5 against the spread, and 3-5 overall, on the road.

-- The Panthers are unbeaten ATS (1-0) on the road as 7.5-point underdogs or more.
+- The Panthers are unbeaten ATS (1-0) on the road as 8-point underdogs or more.

-- In four of eight road games this year, Carolina has hit the over.
+- In four of eight road games this season, Carolina has hit the over.

 Powered by Data Skrive.